aadya940/pygraas/README.md

-### PyGraas: A Python Library for Graph Analytics for Security in Python Packages
+### PyGraas: A Vulnerability Analysis and Restriction Layer for Python Packages.

 ### Installation
 - Download the wheel (.whl file) from the `https://github.com/aadya940/pygraas`.